nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `graph 1` plots the weight history of the first client in the FitBook.
 * `find n/Alex` followed by `graph 1` plots the weight history of the 1st client in the results of the `find` command.

+### Viewing a client summary: `view`

+{% include information.html content="

+Viewing the client's summary provides information like the `Exercise Routines` attached to the client.

+" %}

+Format: `view INDEX`

+* Views the summary of the client at the specified `INDEX`.
+* The index refers to the index number shown in the displayed client list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `view 1` views the summary of the first client in the FitBook.
+* `find n/Alex` followed by `view 1` views the summary of the 1st client in the results of the `view` command.

 ### Exiting the program : `exit`

 {% include information.html content="